eskatos/staticlet/README.md

 TODO
 ----

- * Projects
- * - Split staticlet in submodules:
- *   - staticlet-core
- *   - staticlet-classic
- *   - staticlet-testsupport
- * - Make qi4j-lib-staticlet depends on staticlet-core
  * Unit tests
+ * - factor test code and ressources in staticlet-testsupport si staticlet-classic and qi4j-lib-staticlet can be tested automagically
  * - implements tests for HTTP/1.0 & HTTP/1.1
  * - rebuild staticlet-docroot.zip with random data so we can make byte level comparisons in client for ranges
  * Various